rosineygp/proxmox-pci-switcher/README.md

 windows
 ```

-For windows is possible creat a shortcut for better experience.
+For windows is possible create a shortcut for better experience.

 ![Windows Shortcut](assets/windows_shortcut.png)